-The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in September 2016 and September 2017.
+The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2016 and September 2017.
 Both the LX15 and the RX10 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic LX15 vs Sony RX10 IV

 The physical size and weight of the Panasonic LX15 and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX15 – represents the basis or 100 percent across all the size and weight measures).